Kuroki, Saskatchewan

 Kuroki is a hamlet in the Rural Municipality of Sasman No. 336, Saskatchewan, Canada.
 Listed as a designated place by Statistics Canada, the hamlet had a population of 50 in the Canada 2016 Census.
 The community is named after the Japanese general Kuroki Tamemoto.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Kuroki had a population of 35 living in 24 of its 31 total private dwellings, a change of from its 2016 population of 50.
 With a land area of 0.53 km2, it had a population density of in 2021.

 History

 The village was founded after several Japanese victories in the Russo-Japanese War.
 As Britain was allied with Japan, Canada, as a dominion in the British Empire, also had positive relationships with Japan, even sending a military attaché (Herbert Cyril Thacker) to assist the Japanese.
-Three towns in Saskatchewan along the CN line (Togo, Kuroki, Mikado), a regional park (Oyama), and CN Siding (Fukushiama) were named in honour of Japanese achievements in this war.
+Three towns in Saskatchewan along the CN line (Togo, Kuroki, and Mikado), a regional park (Oyama), and CN Siding (Fukushiama) were named in honour of Japanese achievements in this war.